cfjedimaster/raymondcamden2020/_posts/2022/03/04/2022-03-04-working-with-algolias-crawler.md

 <img data-src="https://static.raymondcamden.com/images/2022/03/alg4.jpg" alt="Crawler prompting for robots and sitemap info" class="lazyload imgborder imgcenter">
 </p>

 After this step, you can start the process.
-In the screen shot below, note the limit of 100 URLs.
+In the screenshot below, note the limit of 100 URLs.
 I'll explain how we correct this later.

 <p>
 <img data-src="https://static.raymondcamden.com/images/2022/03/alg5.jpg" alt="Before the process starts" class="lazyload imgborder imgcenter">
 </p>

-I've mentioned before how while it was a bit jarring that the dashboard wasn't integrated with the rest of Algolia and the general theme didn't match, that I really liked how the Crawler admin was built.
+I've mentioned before how while it was a bit jarring that the dashboard wasn't integrated with the rest of Algolia and the general theme didn't match, I *really* liked how the Crawler admin was built.
 Below you can see an example of this.
 As the crawler starts working, you get live updates and even see sample data as it's ingested.

 <p>
 <img data-src="https://static.raymondcamden.com/images/2022/03/alg6.jpg" alt="Live crawler status" class="lazyload imgborder imgcenter">